+as Gustilo 3A+) and severe degloving injuries (Tscherne 3).
+For elderly patients with open fractures each network should have local referral guidelines for early senior MTC orthoplastics opinion, and the management should be based on the BOAST 4 standard and NICE NG 37.
 The decision to proceed to amputation is challenging for the elderly in comparison to younger patients, and early expert debridement and fixation with the aim of judicious limb salvage maybe preferred, based on senior (consultant grade) orthoplastic opinion.
-Decision to amputate should only be made in the multidisciplinary setting wherever possible.